MarbleBag/Gobchat/docs/README.md

 2. Done

 ## How to use Gobchat

-## Running
+### Running
 1. Go into your Gobchat folder
 2. Start Gobchat.exe
 3. On start Gobchat checks for new updates

-Within your tray a new icon will appear: ![gobchat looks for ffxiv](screen_gobchat_off.png) This icon means Gobchat is running and looks for your FFXIV
+Within your tray a new icon will appear: ![gobchat looks for ffxiv](screen_gobchat_off.png) This icon means Gobchat is running and looks for a active instance of FFXIV

 If you are running FFXIV and Gobchat finds it, the icon will switch to ![gobchat is ready to rumble](screen_gobchat_on.png), indicating that Gobchat is ready